taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Iri: *"When we underwater, ate ocean sand every day!
 It tastes funny..."*

 Serena: *"Makes sense...alright, you better get going.
 You're well south and east of where we normally send Exiles, but just north of you is a cave system called Gruta de Judeia - that's where the World Government satellites saw human activity.
 The Peacekeepers will almost certainly head there, but they won't start until they finish unloading the sub.
-Iri should have the map by now...once you're in the rainforest, even this relay through Haven Gainesville won't be strong enough to get a clear signal through...so you'll be on your own from here on out."*
+Iri should have the location by now...once you're in the rainforest, even this relay through Haven Gainesville won't be strong enough to get a clear signal through...so you'll be on your own from here on out."*

 Asoka: *"Ah.
 Ok."*